VeriFactu Compliance in Spain

 VeriFactu applies to:

-• All resident companies and self-employed professionalsin Spain.
+- All resident companies and self-employed professionals/freelancers issuing invoices in Spain.

-• Any businessnot covered by the SII (Immediate Supply of Information) regime — less than 6MM € in annual turnover.
+- Any SL or branch company not covered by the SII (Immediate Supply of Information) regime — more than 6MM € in annual turnover.

 If your company is registered with the AEAT and issues Spanish invoices but is not in the SII, you will be required to comply.